General Pico

 The crossing between the west and south railroads was a determinant point in the placing of this city, founded on November 11 by Eduardo Chapeaurouge.
 It is named after General Eduardo Gustavo Pico, who was governor of La Pampa Province for three consecutive periods (1891-1899).

 General Pico has a very important section dedicated to factories and what is known as a Zona Franca, a customs-free area where products can be imported and distributed to the rest of the country.

-The city has two basketball teams in the Argentinian League: Pico Football Club and Independiente de Pico.
+The city has two basketball teams in the Argentine League: Pico Foot Ball Club and Independiente de Pico.
 It also has its own airport.

 Climate

 General Pico has a humid subtropical climate (Köppen climate classification Cwa) featuring hot summers and cool, dry winters.
 Winters feature a July high of 14.9 C, and temperatures below freezing are common, especially at night.
 During the summer temperatures can be hot, averaging 31 C in January daytimes; nighttime temperatures average 16.8 C. Spring and fall are transitional seasons with warm days and cool nights, and are highly variable, with some days reaching above 39 C or below freezing.
 The average annual precipitation is 933 mm, most of it occurring in the warmer months.
 The highest recorded temperature was 44.0 C on December 28, 1971, while the lowest recorded temperature was -11.2 C on July 10, 1988.